 Regardless of the type of station or genre, a station needs to play the best music possible for their audience.
 What are they interested in?
 What do they like?
-Some songs will be well-known and expected, while others are new -- allowing the listener to discover new music.
-This blog post aims to help radio DJs appeal to their audience through music selection and playlist creation.
+Some songs should be well-known and expected, while others should be new, allowing the listener to discover new music.
+Below we'll talk about how radio DJs can appeal to their audience through music selection and playlist creation.

 Shake things up.
 A balance of styles, eras, tempos, and textures will draw an audience in.
 Playing all sad, slow songs will get old fast, while constant upbeat and energetic songs might get to be a bit too much.